 The Claysville National Pike Trail opened in May 2022 thanks to the dedication and hard work of the Claysville National Pike Trail Council, who are planning to eventually expand the trail another half-mile eastward to the third tunnel near Timber Lakes Road.

-Near the trail's western endpoint, there is a public parking lot with entrances on both US Route 40 and Valley View Road.
-A few spaces might be designated for particular personnel, so pay attention to any signage.
+At the trail's western endpoint, there is a paved parking lot with entrances on both US Route 40 and Valley View Road (4500 Donegal Ind Park, Claysville).

-At the eastern end of the trail, parking is available in a lot on Timber Lake Road.
+At the eastern end of the trail, parking is available in a lot off of T488 by Timber Lake.